In this WooCommerce vs Shopify analysis, we'll contrast two industry titans. First, read on to find out…

 How to Proceed With Canva

 To begin using Canva, create an account using your email address, Google, Facebook, or Apple ID.
 Next, you’ll be prompted to select an account type: student, teacher, small business, large business, nonprofit, or personal.
-Templates and other resources will be suggested based on the account type you’ve selected.
+Templates and other resources will be suggested based on your selected account type.

-You can begin a free trial of Canva Pro or use the free version to start if it’s the appropriate graphic design tool for you.
+You can begin a free trial of Canva Pro or use the free version if it’s the appropriate graphic design tool for you.

 For whom is Canva ideal?

 Who is Canva’s ideal user?
-Canva is suited for small business owners, online entrepreneurs, and marketers who need to design rapid designs.
+Canva is suited for small business owners, online entrepreneurs, and marketers who must design rapid designs.

 Photoshop is perfect for creating sophisticated visuals.
 However, it might take a significant amount of time to become comfortable with the software and its hundreds of features, and it’s essential to have a strong foundation in design.